 Upon Ugaine’s death all his children were allotted parts of his kingdom.

 Laogaire Lorc (300-284 BC), the ledest, received the area around the river Liffey and Cobhthach (Ard Ri, 284-267 BC) received the area around the Hill of Tara.

 Although the reconstructed story I have presented to you is essentially an “educated guess” I believe that it does hold value in that it provides a somewhat clearer picture of our distant Nolan past as opposed to the one presented in the Lebor Gabala Erenn, especially as it relates to our ancestors, the Tuatha De Dananns.
 I also hope that it will serve as a stepping stone for others to follow in my footsteps.

-For those wishing to further explore the ancient world of their Nolan ancestor, I invite them to read the references given at the end of the article.
+For those wishing to further explore the ancient world of their Nolan ancestor, I invite them to read the references given below.